 VICTOR GADINO, THE ADVOCATE

-The sequels to The Lord Won’t Mind documented Charlie and Peter’s glitzy lifestyle as the golden duo engaged in a thrilling, illicit, on-again-off-again relationship.
-The second book, One For the Gods, introduced a third person into the mix to form a crazy love triangle.
+The sequels to The Lord Won’t Mind documented Charlie and Peter’s glitzy lifestyle as the golden duo engaged in a thrilling, illicit, on-again, off-again relationship.
+The second book, One for the Gods, introduced a third person into the mix to form a crazy love triangle.

 First there was Charlie and Peter.